Call MVCC Admissions

 This program is designed to aid students in acquiring or refining the traditional technical skills for creating art.
 It prepares students for transfer to a Bachelor’s of Fine Arts program.
 In the first year, students take foundation courses in two-dimensional design, three-dimensional design, color theory, and drawing.
 Students are then introduced to painting, sculpture, and figure drawing, and are encouraged to study each before choosing an area of focus.
 Fine Art electives are also offered to allow students to further their artistic experience.
-Students are encouraged to present a portfolio to their advisor during the first week of classes to assist in advisement.
-A copy of the portfolio recommendations can be obtained through the MVCC Admissions Office or the Art Department web page.

 Goals & Outcomes

 Goal 1 Prepare the student to exhibit understanding of conceptual and perceptual techniques of art making.

 - 1a) Students show competency with technical skills in observational mimesis.

 - 1b) Students demonstrate the necessary hand/eye skills.